strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 node -v
 ```

-- Verify the verion of Git:
+- Verify the version of Git:

 ```bash
 git --version
 ```

 ---